 Description

-DESCRIPTION: the memorial takes the form of a short, wide column with a moulded cap surmounted by an orb finial, the whole set on a square base above a platform of two steps.
-The upper part of the column is encircled by a finely-carved laurel wreath.
-The lower part of the shaft carries a moulded oval cartouche surrounded by palm leaves, within which is inscribed: TO / ENGLAND’S / HEROES / 1914 - / 1919, picked out in black lettering.
-The square base is similarly inscribed to its front face: THEIR SHRINES STAND ON EVERY HIGHWAY / WHOSE LAMPS OF REMEMBRANCE ABIDE / FED WITH LOVE FROM THE HEART-SPRINGS OF ENGLAND / AND LIT FROM THE TORCH OF HER PRIDE.
-This is an extract from James Rhoades’ poem ‘The Empire’s Heroic Dead 1914-1918’.
-The rear of the base is inscribed: ERECTED BY / HUGH AND ISABEL ANDREWS / TODDINGTON.
-The area immediately surrounding the memorial is paved, and the wider setting is a small garden with flanking walls, trees and shrubs.
+The Toddington War Memorial is a war memorial built around 1921, with the architect unknown.
+It is made of Portland stone and features a short, wide column topped with a moulded cap and an orb finial, all set on a square base above a platform with two steps.
+The upper part of the column is surrounded by a finely-carved laurel wreath.
+The lower part of the column has a moulded oval cartouche adorned with palm leaves, which contains the inscription: TO / ENGLAND’S / HEROES / 1914 - / 1919, highlighted in black lettering.
+The front face of the square base is inscribed with a quote: THEIR SHRINES STAND ON EVERY HIGHWAY / WHOSE LAMPS OF REMEMBRANCE ABIDE / FED WITH LOVE FROM THE HEART-SPRINGS OF ENGLAND / AND LIT FROM THE TORCH OF HER PRIDE.
+This is an excerpt from James Rhoades’ poem ‘The Empire’s Heroic Dead 1914-1918’.
+The rear of the base bears the inscription: ERECTED BY / HUGH AND ISABEL ANDREWS / TODDINGTON.
+The area around the memorial is paved, and the broader setting includes a small garden with flanking walls, trees, and shrubs.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.